5 ways to beat loneliness in the big city

-UAL has lots of societies and clubs that are inexpensive or free to join.
-Not only will it give you a chance to meet new people but you can do it whilst taking up a new hobby or revisiting an old one.
+UAL has lots of societies and clubs that are completely free to join, with only a few being paid.
+Not only will it give you a chance to meet new people that share the same interests as you, but you can do it whilst taking up a new hobby or revisiting an old one.

 You are not the only lonely person!
 Look out for classmates that are by themselves, or people sitting alone in the canteen.
 Introduce yourself and start up a conversation.
 Yes, it can be scary, but two lonely people together is better than two lonely people apart.
 You never know, they might end up becoming your quintessential university best friend.

 You are probably living with housemates in halls or a privately rented flat.
-Suggest going out as a group or have a meal together.
+My suggestion is going out as a group or having a meal together.
 Living with people you can call friends is much more comfortable than living with people you just nod hello to once a day.

-For some this won’t be optional, but getting a job; volunteer or paid will force you to interact with people.
+For some this won’t be optional, but getting a job - volunteer or paid - will make you interact with people.
 Work colleagues can become great friends outside of the workplace too.
-Bring on the work Party!
+Bring on the work party!

 And remember: you can always join in the UAL Social events 😍.
 They happen in and outside halls every month, and they're a great way to meet your fellow hall mates and UAL students while having fun.
 And they're usually either free or very cheap. 😉

 - Halloween party | The Costume Store Celebrate Black History Month through food Lino printing | The Costume Store Murder mystery night | The Costume Store Murder mystery night | Gardens House Student Spotlight | Nadia Adni How to de-stress and relax workshop Afro fusion dance class What's on October Sip and paint at Skylight Peckham